-Jerome Stephens was invited to a live bluegrass show over the weekend in Tacoma Park, MD.
+Jerome Stephens was invited to a live bluegrass show over the weekend in Takoma Park, MD.
 It may have only been a backyard concert, but we are sure you will share our joy at seeing his photos of Bob Perilla & Big Hillbilly Bluegrass performing before a live audience on Saturday.

 Here are his comments…

 “Bob Perilla and his band, Big Hillbilly Bluegrass, played to a small audience in the backyard garden of some friends.
 The site was really lovely and it felt sooooo good to be watching music outside.
 Maybe fifty people filled in the shady spots under the trees – it felt like a small festival.
 Lemonade was being sold and the weather was perfect.
 It had been almost two years since last seeing Bob.
-Mary Daub was there too – last time I saw here was 2019.
+Mary Doub was there too – last time I saw here was 2019.

 The show was hosted by Harry and Kathleen Fulton, a collaboration between Bob’s bassist, Mary Naden, and Kathleen.